latteliem/latteliem/README.md

 - 👋 Hi, I’m @latteliem, Co-Founder & CEO of Nex AI
 - 📫 How to reach me - jonathan@nexai.app
-- More of a strategist than a coder.
 - I'm always building something interesting, connect with me on LinkedIn!